 Visit the Vendôme Column

 One of the most recognizable landmarks in Paris, the Vendôme Column is a must-see for any visitor to Place Vendôme.
-Standing at over 50m tall, the column was built to commemorate Napoleon’s victory at the Battle of Austerlitz and is decorated with captured enemy cannons.
+Standing over 50m tall, the column was built to commemorate Napoleon’s victory at the Battle of Austerlitz and is decorated with captured enemy cannons.

 Admire the architecture